MathiasRenner/optimize-ubuntu/README.md

 Thereby, the **usability of Ubuntu is NOT reduced.**

 These goals are based on the values of [Bitleaf – Sustainable IT Solutions](https://www.bitleaf.de).
+See also this [blog post](https://bitleaf.de/2018/04/27/optimize-ubuntu-18-04-for-privacy-security-and-usability/) about the motivation about this tool.

 The script is recommended to use on a regular base.
 It's configured to install **and** update your machine.